swathinm-16/projects/README.md

 - Glioma
 - Meningioma
 - Pituitary Tumor
-- No Tumor
+- acoustic neuroma
-- Fifth Tumor Category *(Replace with your actual class name if different.)*
+- craniopharyngioma*(Replace with your actual class name if different.)*

 ---